Why Wear Compression Arm Sleeves?

 Do Compression Arm Sleeves Work?

-It is difficult to know for certain if compression arm sleeves actually work, but athletes certainly wouldn’t be wearing them if they didn’t feel like they were benefitting from it.
+It is difficult to know for certain if compression arm sleeves actually work, but athletes certainly wouldn’t be wearing them if they didn’t feel like they were benefiting from it.
 They are often seen being worn by triathletes who will need to spend time to put them on during transitions.
 If they didn’t believe it was worth losing a few seconds to do this that they can make up later, then they wouldn’t bother.

 The science at work with compression arm sleeves is sound, though.
 With the right amount of compression, dilation will occur within the arterial walls, which means far more blood can pass through them.
 The constriction of the arteries also means that the blood moves faster through them, so the amount of oxygen and nutrients that are made available to the muscles is greatly increased, as well as the body’s ability to remove the waste products that have formed during muscle use.